 - Our Compensation: We believe our compensation plan is one of the more financially rewarding in the direct selling industry.
 Our percentage of sales paid to independent distributors as compensation and incentive is one of the highest percentages reported in the direct selling industry.
 Our compensation plan also enables independent distributors to earn compensation early and often as they sell our products.
 Some elements of our compensation plan are paid weekly, allowing new independent distributors to receive compensation quickly.
 We believe more frequent payments of compensation helps us retain new independent distributors by allowing them to experience success soon after enrolling.
 We also offer a variety of incentive programs to our independent distributors for achieving specified sales goals.
-For example, our My LifeVentures® is an incentive program that enables independent distributors become more effective.
+For example, our My LifeVentures [®] is an incentive program that enables independent distributors to earn the title to a new Jeep Wrangler by achieving and maintaining specified sales goals.
+We also offer various training resources to help our independent distributors become more effective.
 We believe our compensation plan, incentive programs and training resources help to motivate and prepare our independent distributors for success. - Our Products: We offer quality, scientifically-validated products focused on helping individuals look, feel and perform better.
-Protandim® is a patented dietary supplement clinically proven to combat oxidative stress, a natural consequence of cellular metabolism associated with many of the undesirable effects of aging.
-Our new skin care line, LifeVantage TrueScience®, is a combination of scientifically based anti-aging skin care products formulated to target the visible signs of aging on the skin.
-Our companion pet supplement, Canine Health®, incorporates some of the same active ingredients as Protandim® to combat oxidative stress in dogs.
+Protandim ® is a patented dietary supplement clinically proven to combat oxidative stress, a natural consequence of cellular metabolism associated with many of the undesirable effects of aging.
+Our new skin care line, LifeVantage TrueScience ®, is a combination of scientifically based anti-aging skin care products formulated to target the visible signs of aging on the skin.
+Our companion pet supplement, Canine Health ®, incorporates some of the same active ingredients as Protandim ® to combat oxidative stress in dogs.
 We believe our significant number of preferred customers who regularly purchase our products without the intention of becoming independent distributors is a strong, independent indicator of the benefits of our products. - Our Culture: We are committed to creating a culture for our independent distributors and employees that focuses on ethical, legal and transparent business practices.
 At enrollment, our independent distributors agree to abide by our policies and procedures.
 Our policies and procedures, when followed, ensure that our independent distributors comply with applicable laws and regulations.
 Our compliance department monitors the activities of our independent distributors as part of our effort to enforce our policies and procedures.
 Similarly, our code of business conduct and ethics sets forth guidelines and expectations for our employees.
 We believe our ethical, legal and transparent culture attracts highly qualified employees and independent distributors who share our commitment to these principles.